TERMS AND CONDITIONS

 4. Basis of contract and bid process.

-4.5 The Buyer shall be highest bidder at or over the Reserve (if any) that is accepted by Hampson Auctions.
+4.5.
+The Buyer shall be the highest bidder at or over the Reserve (if any) that is accepted by Hampson Auctions.

 Any descriptive matter or advertising in respect of the Lot, is issued or published for the purpose of describing the Lot and their accuracy and completeness shall be the sole responsibility of the Seller and Hampson Auctions does not accept any liability to the Bidder or Buyer in respect of the Advertising Materials.
 Photos, illustrations and diagrams are for identification only and may not show the true colour and condition of the Lot.
 The Bidder/Buyer must satisfy itself as to every aspect of the Lot (including but not limited to the Hammer Price).
 Hampson Auctions nor the Seller warrants that any Lot is fit for any particular purpose unless explicitly agreed in writing by the Seller.

-6.6.2 In relation to clause 6.6 where the Buyer has failed to collect the Lot, Hampson Auctions can deliver the Lot to the Buyer at the Buyer’s expense in accordance with clause 9.3.
+6.6.2. where the Buyer has failed to collect the Lot, Hampson Auctions can deliver the Lot to the Buyer at the Buyer’s expense and charge any reasonable storage costs and insurance for the period from the date when it should have been collected until the date of collection by the Buyer.

 6.10 The Buyer while on the Premises shall conduct itself properly and in accordance with the reasonable instructions of Hampson Auctions including but not limited to those relating to health and safety and shall be responsible to pay to Hampson Auctions or the Seller any damage caused by the Buyer while on the Premises.